Decorating & Design

 The Revival Of Checkerboard Floors

-In the home, the regular grid and repetition of squares create a sense of balance and visual stability on floors, and can create the illusion of spaciousness in small rooms.
+In the home, the regular grid and repetition of squares create a sense of balance and visual stability and can create the illusion of spaciousness in small rooms.
 The predictability of alternating squares evokes a sense of calm and organization.
 In the kitchen, checkered floors add a classic bistro vibe, and tiles in shades of blue and green can evoke a fresh, coastal atmosphere.
-In a foyer, checkerboard floors crafted from practical, hard-wearing natural stone or porcelain stand up to salty boots and wet umbrellas.and create a graphic impact the moment you enter the door.
+In a foyer, checkerboard floors crafted from practical, hard-wearing natural stone or porcelain stand up to salty boots and wet umbrellas, creating a graphic impact the moment you enter the door.

-Click through for some of our favorite rooms with checkerboard floors that are a testament to their enduring charm.
+Here, we share some of our favourite rooms with checkerboard floors that are a testament to their enduring charm.

 Checkerboard Bardiglio and Bianco Carrara marble floors mimic the floor in Dutch painter Johannes Vermeer’s a 17th-century canvas, The Art of Painting.
 This kitchen by Audax is a painterly space that references historical design while remaining firmly in the present.